kabirnagral/LPXscripts/CONTRIBUTING.md

 Make your changes locally on your system (more about that [here](#making-changes-locally)), while making sure that you follow our [coding conventions](#coding-conventions).

 Test your changes to see if they work.

+### Contributing to the Library

+To contribute to the Library, you need to have Logic Pro X installed on your system (the system should run OS X, although there may be people who know workarounds).
+You need to access the Logic Pro Scripter plugin on a MIDI/software instrument through the MIDI FX options (see [here](https://kabirnagral.github.io/LPXscripts/#how-to-use-library) on how to get there).
+Once you are there, you can use regular JavaScript, the basic Apple tutorials and this [quick reference guide] (https://kabirnagral.github.io/LPXscripts/#reference-guide) to start developing your own plugins.

+### Contributing to the Guide

+The website is contained in the docs folder.
+To contribute to the website, you do not need to have Logic Pro (although that definitely helps).
+All you need is basic HTML/CSS experience.
+In fact, you don't even need any coding experience.
+You could raise issues you have with the website [here](https://github.com/kabirnagral/LPXscripts/issues/new), or even provide language translations for the website (raise an issue for the same).

 ### Submitting Changes